 Fatal error after updating or installing Elementor or Elementor Pro

 If your website is down because of a fatal error, deactivate your plugins by modifying their names via FTP or simply use this URL to access your website in recovery mode: nameofyourwebsite/wp-login.php?action=entered_recovery_mode.
 This will allow you to access the dashboard of WordPress.
 Afterward, try to upload / update Elementor/ Elementor Pro one more time.
-If you do not know how to reach or modify the plugins names via FTP, you can contact your hosting company.
+If you do not know how to reach or modify the plugins names via FTP, you can contact your hosting provider.
 Basically, you just have to go to your WP files and then to wp-content > plugins.

 If this helps, please report the error to us and to the support of the plugin which conflicts with Elementor.
 If this does not help, please open a support ticket with the exact error via the support tab of your account on my.elementor.com.